 Clients draw upon the expertise of Parsons Behle & Latimer attorneys and professionals to provide a well-rounded team in the areas of law and governmental process.
-Our governmental law practice is the strongest in the Intermountain Region, with offices in Boise, Idaho Falls, Lehi, Missoula, Reno and Salt Lake City.
+Our governmental law practice is the strongest in the Intermountain Region, with offices in Boise, PIdaho Falls and Rexburg, Idaho; Helena and Missoula, Montana; Reno, Nevada; Lehi, Park City and Salt Lake City, Utah; and Jackson, Wyoming.
 Our team represents clients in administrative and regulatory law before state legislatures, local governments and regulatory agencies on myriad issues including, but not limited to:

 - Natural resources